 Learn more through our interactive case studies map, available here.

 The section below provides additional, team specific information on climate change.
 Further information on our approach to climate change can be found in our climate change statement.

 The impacts of climate change are particularly relevant for investing in infrastructure assets due to the long term nature of the business and their function to provide essential services.
 We are focused on the physical as well as the non-physical impacts of climate change.

 Physical impacts of climate change are vitally important to investment in infrastructure assets, as they are often large or wide ranging structures.
 Such impacts may include weather-related events, such as changes in the frequency of extreme events including floods, storms, and extreme heat.
 All of those extreme events can impact the physical assets in which we invest.
-As an example of recognising the risks of climate change to the asset, for a new runway project at one of our airports that is located on a low-lying coastal site, we considered the likelihood and impact of severe events like storm surges, combined with sea level rises in order the determine the parameters of the project (e.g. runway height, seawall construction etc.).
+As an example of recognizing the risks of climate change to the asset, for a new runway project at one of our airports that is located on a low-lying coastal site, we considered the likelihood and impact of severe events like storm surges, combined with sea level rises in order the determine the parameters of the project (e.g. runway height, seawall construction etc.).

 In another case considering an investment opportunity in a sea port, we had to assess the long-term increasing likelihood of cyclonic activity and its potential impact on the port infrastructure.
 A third example is the long term capital program of one of our electricity network businesses that involves undergrounding of cables to ensure that the community retains its energy connection during extreme storm events in the future.
 As a practical measure, some of our infrastructure businesses engage climate science experts to conduct a Climate Change Impact Assessment to consider the specific long term impacts of changes in the local climate.